This is a Frequently Asked Questions list for the Vertex AI routing engine.

 - Solve your entire day's call schedule the night before, or the morning of, allocating all of your active and scheduled shifts in the most cost-efficient manner, taking account of their capabilities and using higher-level units to cover lower-level calls as necessary.

 - Solve the remaining call schedule in the middle of the day.
+(This is called a Mid-Day Solve.)

 - Speculatively re-solve the day's remaining call schedule to see what effect a last-minute work-in will have.
 To learn more about this please visit the Vertex Work-In Solver Guide.